2019 NFL Schedule: League Releases Official Regular-Season Slate

 Football fans can start making their travel plans and putting in their sick days after the NFL unveiled its full regular-season schedule for 2019.

-The Chicago Bears and Green Bay Packers have the honor of officially kicking off the new campaign.
+The Chicago Bears and Green Bay Packers have the honor of kicking off the new campaign.
 They'll meet Sept.
 5 at Soldier Field in Chicago.

-The dates for the remaining 255 games are available on NFL.com following Wednesday's official schedule release.
+The dates for the remaining 255 games are available on NFL.com following Wednesday's schedule release.

 The schedules for each of the 32 teams are below, along with some of the more notable dates throughout the year.